Hythe Pier, Railway and Ferry: Collisions

 In the evening of 1 November 2003 at 18:08, the dredger Donald Redford collided with the pier, tearing a 150 ft hole through the midsection and isolating the pier head from the land.
 The dredger did not collide with the pier train, and there were no casualties.
 The incident occurred a few minutes after a crowd of people were heading home after a football match.
 Repairs to the pier were carried out by Dudley Barnes Marine with Beckett Rankine as the designer; the cost was £308,000 and the pier reopened on 7 January 2004.
 The master of the dredger was sentenced to eight months in prison after pleading guilty to an act likely to cause the death of or serious injury to any person while under the influence of drink and causing damage to a structure while under the influence of drinking.

 On 13 May 2016, the ferry Uriah Heep collided with the pier damaging the ferry's wheelhouse and requiring it to be withdrawn from service.
 The Marine Accident Investigation Branch report concluded the loss of control leading to the collision was almost certainly from a mechanical failure within the hydraulic circuit that powered the thrust deflector.
-The report also noted the ferry berth at Hythe afforded little space to abort an approach in the event of a malfunction.
+The report also noted the inner berth at Hythe (used by smaller vessels) afforded little space to abort an approach in the event of a malfunction.